 Orsted - East Coast Hub

-Orsted has built the world’s largest offshore wind operations and maintenance centre at Grimsby employing 350 local people with five offshore wind farms directly managed from the East Coast Hub.
-Hornsea Two will be joining the East Coast portfolio as the UK’s largest offshore wind farms in 2022.
-Once complete, the six sites will contribute to the generation of clean electricity for 3.2 million homes across the UK.
+Orsted has built the world’s largest offshore wind operations and maintenance centre at Grimsby employing 600 local people with six offshore wind farms directly managed from the East Coast Hub.
+Hornsea Two has joining the East Coast portfolio as the UK’s largest offshore wind farms in 2022.
+The sites contribute to the generation of clean electricity for 4.4 million homes across the UK.
+Hornsea 4 has been granted consent and they are expected to invest a further £8.6 billion over the next decade.
 Link to https://orsted.co.uk/

 Zero Carbon Humber